Tattoo Aftercare: Do’s and Don’ts

 Welcome to the permanently inked club.
 The tattoo session is over but your journey with tattoo aftercare has only just begun.

 From which soaps to use to what activities to avoid, we came up with some tattoo aftercare tips that’ll help protect your precious piece.
+If you want to know how to take care of a tattoo, you’ve come to the right place.

 Here are the top tattoo Dos and Donts.